1005 N. Marion St.

 Deadline to Request an Administrative Hearing with the Medical Review Section

-For good cause shown, the Department may grant an extension of time for filing a request for a hearing.
-A request for an extension of time must be filed with the Medical Review Section prior to the deadline for filing a request for a hearing.
-For purposes of this section, good cause means extraordinary circumstances beyond the control of the applicant or licensed driver or his or her attorney that prevented the party from filing a timely request for a hearing.
+For a good cause shown, the Department may grant an extension of time for filing a request for a hearing.
+A request for an extension of time must be filed with the Medical Review Section before the deadline for filing a request for a hearing.

 Any document received by the Medical Review Section or the panel before 5:00 p.m. will be filed as of that day.
-Any document received after 5:00 p.m. will be filed as of 8:00 a.m. on the next regular business day.
+Any document received after 5:00 p.m. will be filed as of 8:00 a.m. on the next business day.

 If the attorney files a request for a hearing or files any document with the Medical Review Section or the panel will be deemed to have entered an appearance and will be the counsel of record in the proceeding.
-Any attorney representing the State of Florida will file a notice of appearance.
-Attorneys should file a notice of appearance as soon as possible.

-The panel chair will set the time and place for all hearings and will serve written notice of any hearing on all parties at their address of record.
-The parties must be served notice at least 14 days prior to the hearing unless otherwise agreed by the parties or unless otherwise provided by law.
+The parties must be notified at least fourteen (14) days before the hearing unless otherwise agreed by the parties or unless otherwise provided by law.
 Service may be made by regular United States mail or by personal delivery.

 Under 15A-5.0022(10)(a), F.A.C., upon the written request of any party, the panel chair will issue a subpoena for the attendance of a witness at the hearing.
 Such requests may be submitted ex parte to the panel for issuance.

-This article was last updated on Friday, September 23, 2022.
+This article was last updated on Friday, April 19, 2024.